locmai/locmai-home/resume/index.md

 ## Experiences
 - **Senior Site Reliability Engineer, Observability and Identity (January 2023 - Present) – Axon**
   - Architected and built new development tools environments based on Azure global transit network architecture with Azure VPN and Azure AD Domain Services.
+Lead climber for building infrastructure layers and monitoring platform.
   - Centralized the identity management for the developer tools environment.
   - Supported the migration from GitHub Enterprise to GitHub Enterprise Cloud Managed Users.
-  - Collaborated and coordinated works across corporate departments.
+  - Collaborated and coordinated works across corporate departments including platform engineering team and company-wide infrastructure team.
-  - Took technical leadership role in different initiatives.
+  - Was responsible for on-call rotations and handled production incidents.
   - Conducted technical interviews to hire Site Reliability Engineers and Database Reliability Engineers from Junior to Senior level.
-  - Was responsible for on-call rotations and handled production incidents.

 - **Site Reliability Engineer, Observability and Identity (April 2021 - December 2022) – Axon**
-  - Saved approximately $300K per year on monitoring infrastructure cost & help earn more contracts on the FedRAMP High level by migrating from DataDog service to a self-build Unified Observability Platform with Prometheus, Grafana, and Cortex.
+  - Saved approximately $300K per year on monitoring infrastructure cost & helped company to earn more contracts on the FedRAMP High level by migrating from DataDog service to a self-build Unified Observability Platform with Prometheus, Grafana, and Cortex.
   - Experienced with keeping high availability Prometheus instances on an extremely large scale.
   - Experienced with OpenTelemetry observability framework.
   - Built and unified Azure PaaS metrics with Promitor to help streaming the metrics from Azure to the on-premise monitor platform.